saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 virsh shutdown ora01
 virsh shutdown ora02
 ```
-In the virt-manager GUI, first do add hardware, then select storage, then select custom storage and choose the file just created.
+In the virt-manager GUI, go to ora01 details, then add hardware, then select storage, then select custom storage and choose the file just created.
 Once added, edit the storage and change the following:

 * Shareable: check the option
 * Cache mode: writethrough